eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

 1. Switch to new package repository;
 2. Upgrade to Debian 10

+We split the upgrade to Debian 10 procedure in two parts that can be scheduled at different moments.
+It is important to FIRST switch to the new repository before attempting to upgrade to Debian 10!

-We split this procedure in two parts as it becomes much easier and you are not fighting two battles at the same time.
+The reason for splitting this up in two parts is to avoid having to fight two battles at the same time, i.e. both potential VPN package upgrade problems AND Debian upgrade troubles.

-The new repository contains packages for both Debian 9 and Debian 10, they are based on the same package descriptions.
+The new repository contains packages for both Debian 9 and Debian 10, they are based on the same package descriptions and are officially supported!
 A little care has to be taken when upgrading to the new repository as they use the proper Debian way to handle configuration files and various other aspects that were hacked around in the old (Debian 9 only) packages.

 ## To New Package Repository

-You can very easily upgrade your existing Debian 9 server to use the new repository, but care has to be taken.
+You can very easily upgrade your existing Debian 9 server to use the new repository, but pay attention to the instructions below!

-**NOTE**: if you have `vpn-daemon` installed, you can check that with `dpkg -l vpn-daemon`, check the "VPN Daemon" section below first!
+**NOTE**: if you have `vpn-daemon` installed, you can check that with `dpkg -l vpn-daemon`, check the "VPN Daemon" section below first and then come back here!

 Let's get started!
 Switch to the new repository.
 Remove the file `/etc/apt/sources.list.d/LC.list`: